taskcluster/taskcluster-docs/src/manual/using/actions/ui.md

 For `action.kind = 'hook'`:

+-   Displaying the `hookGroupId` and `hookId` in the input form, if one is used.
--   Rendering the hookPayload using JSON-e with the context describe in the specification.
+-   Rendering the hookPayload using JSON-e with the context described in the specification.
 -   Calling `Hooks.triggerHook` with the resulting hook identiifers and payload.